Although collagen is a protein, it does not have the same properties as other more commonly known proteins (e.g., whey, casein, meat, and fish).

 - Gelatin powder is made of longer chains of amino acids, which make them less absorbable and efficient.

 For these reasons, I recommend choosing collagen hydrolysate, hydrolyzed collagen, or collagen peptides over gelatin.
+This is one of our favorite collagen supplements to use (you can use coupon RULEDME for 15% off).

 The Main Types of Collagen Peptides